Ken Bishop: Dallas Cowboys

 Bishop was selected by the Dallas Cowboys in the seventh round (251st overall) of the 2014 NFL draft.
-He took part in three of the first four games of the season, while the team dealt with injuries to Anthony Spencer and DeMarcus Lawrence.
+He took part in three of the first four games of his first professional career season.
 On October 18, he was waived to make room for linebacker Keith Smith.
 On October 21, he was re-signed to the practice squad.
-On January 10, 2015, he was promoted to the active roster for the playoff game against the Green Bay Packers, because of injuries to the defensive line.
+On January 10, 2015, he was promoted to the active roster for the playoff game against the Green Bay Packers.

 In 2015, he appeared in 2 games (was declared inactive for 2) without registering a tackle.
 On October 5, he was released to make room for suspended defensive end Greg Hardy.

 Toronto Argonauts

 On May 25, 2016, he was signed by the Toronto Argonauts of the Canadian Football League.
 He appeared in 16 games (15 starts), posting 31 tackles (3 for loss), 3 sacks, one forced fumble and 2 passes defensed.

 In 2017, he played sporadically due to injuries.
 He recorded 6 tackles in 5 games (4 starts) separated by several stints on the injured list.
 He missed the 105th Grey Cup game with an injury, which the Argonauts won.

 On February 6, 2018, the Argonauts signed Bishop to a one-year extension.
-Bishop provided depth on the defensive line, starting while teammate Dylan Wynn was suspended during week 6, or injured.
+Bishop provided a lot depth on the defensive line.
 He appeared in 16 games, collecting 18 tackles and 2 sacks.

 On February 22, 2019, Bishop re-signed with Toronto.
 He was released on August 23.
 He appeared in 7 games, tallying 11 tackles and one sack.